Share this Post

 Differences between Stress and Strain:

-The main difference between stress and strain is, Stress is defined as a force that can cause a change in an object or a physical body while a strain is a change in the form or shape of the object or physical body on which stress is applied.
+- The force applied to object, the object gets displaced that is stress and Strain is the change in the form or shape of the object or physical body on which stress is applied.

 - Stress can occur without strain, but strain cannot occur with the absence of stress.